swills/cirrina/NOTES.md

 * Fix setting the switch on a NIC while a VM is running
   * Currently, it won't work until you stop then start the VM
   * It should work immediately, without even a reboot, but also if you reboot or stop then start
-* Convert all UUIDs from strings to UUID type
-* Convert all paths from strings to path/filepath
-* Convert all bool in database to `sql.NullBool`
 * Add error checking and result count checking if applicable to all db queries, as was done in cirrinad/switch/switch.go
 * Return nil instead of empty value whenever possible (pointers)
 * Ensure all error returns return no value(s), nil if possible